tig3rmonkey/name-server-checker/README.md

 # Make the file executable
 chmod +x nschecker.sh

-# Run script, specifying which DNS record you'd like to gather
+# Run script, specifying which DNS record you'd like to retrieve and sort by
 ./nschecker.sh -a mx

 # Check stdout and results.csv for the results.